cyber-defence-campus/netgear_r6700v3_circled/docs/5_symbex.md

 [2023-11-30 12:47:37] [ERRO] Not terminated at a stop address: pc=0x41414140 [2023-11-30 12:47:37] [DEBG] 0x0000cf24 (f0 8f bd e8): pop {r4, r5, r6, r7, r8, sb, sl, fp, pc}#
 [2023-11-30 12:47:37] [INFO] ... finished symbolic execution (pc=0x41414140).
+[...]
 ```
+TODO: Mention that we did not stop at one of our specified stop addresses.
+Looking at analyzing the
+symbolic state shows that the `pc` is symbolic, meaning that we might control it.

+TODO: Explain that the model of `fgets` introduces symbolic variables (representing
+attacker-controllable bytes).
+If we do not want this, we could use `fgets` with mode `skip`.
 ### Analyzing Symbolic State
 ```
 [...]